-Cambridge AICE (Advanced International Certificate of Education) Diploma is the group award of the Cambridge International AS & A Level.
+Cambridge AICE Diploma is the group award of the Cambridge International AS & A Level.
 It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of candidates who pass examinations from different curriculum groups.